lawrennd/snippets/_information-game/includes/two-bin-example.md

 \figure{\includediagram{\diagramsDir/information-game/two-bin-histogram-entropy-gradients}{95%}}{Entropy gradients of the two bin histogram agains position.}{two-bin-histogram-entropy-gradients}

-\notes{This simple example reveals the entropy extrema at $p = 0$, $p = 0.5$, and $p = 1$.
+\notes{This example reveals the entropy extrema at $p = 0$, $p = 0.5$, and $p = 1$.
 At minimal entropy ($p \approx 0$ or $p \approx 1$), the gradient approaches zero, creating natural information reservoirs.
 The dynamics slow dramatically near these points - these are the areas of critical slowing that create information reservoirs.
 }

 \endif